Written by Jane Sagui, Pollie CEO & co-founder

 What hormones are important for pregnancy?

-A variety of hormones are important for a surrogate pregnancy.
+A variety of hormones are important for a surrogate mother.
 We will be focusing on several of the main players today and explain both their function and how they can cause changes for your body and emotions.

 Before we get started, let’s level set with the main hormones: